 Greenhouse gas (GHG) observations from space provide unprecedented global measurements of column GHG concentration, facilitating inference of carbon fluxes on regional scales (Yoshida et al., 2011; Crisp et al., 2012).
-However, atmospheric aerosol scattering has been shown to have a considerable impact on the retrieval of GHGs from space-based observations in the error budget in the satellite retrievals of column-averaged dry-air mole fraction of CO2 (XCO2) is dominated by systematic errors due to imperfect characterization of cloud and aerosol properties.
+However, atmospheric aerosol scattering has been shown to have a considerable impact on the retrieval of GHGs from spacebased observations in the near infrared (Aben et al., 2007; Yoshida et al., 2011; O'Dell et al., 2012).
+A study by O'Dell et al. (2012) showed that the error budget in the satellite retrievals of column-averaged dry-air mole fraction of CO2 (XCO2) is dominated by systematic errors due to imperfect characterization of cloud and aerosol properties.
 Previous studies also showed that the bias can be greatly mitigated by incorporating simple aerosol properties into the retrieval state variables (Butz et al., 2009; Guerlet et al., 2013).
 It is therefore crucial to characterize the aerosol properties for the GHG retrieval algorithm.
-However,
+However, aerosols have complex types and size distributions and are highly variable in number density.
+Their optical properties are very difficult to measure directly (Seinfeld and Pandis, 2006).
+The global groundbased aerosol monitoring network, AERONET (Holben et al., 1998), has been providing high-accuracy measurements of total aerosol optical depth (AOD) from the ultraviolet to the near infrared, but is sparsely distributed, suggesting that it would be useful to have further means of constraining aerosol optical properties.